eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		expressive and flexible than Bayesian networks and probabilistic graphical models (PDMs).
 + Structured programming (contrast: Non-structured programming)
+	\cite{WikipediaContributors2017j} -- Implies structure in the
+	logic of the computer program
 	- Object-oriented programming (contrast: imperative programming) -- Source code is organized into classes according to the state that it changes.